LPFchan/glance/README.md

   <img src="https://img.shields.io/badge/Swift-SwiftUI-black.svg" alt="Swift">
 </p>

-Glance brings the FaceID experience of your iPhone to a Mac near you.
+Glance brings the FaceID-like experience of your iPhone to a Mac near you.
 Unlock your Mac with a glance — no typing, no reaching for the Touch ID key.
 Everything runs on-device using Apple's Vision and Core ML frameworks, so your face data and your Mac password never touch the internet.
 The UI is built into your Macbook's notch with fluid dynamic island like animations.